France sees sign of Iran "opening up" in letter

 "Madame Ashton received a letter from Mr (Iranian chief nuclear negotiator Saeed) Jalili responding to her letter in October last year," Juppe told reporters during a visit to Vienna.

-"In our eyes it remains ambiguous, but constitutes the start of opening up from Iran which says it is ready to talk about its nuclear programme."
+"In our eyes it remains ambiguous, but constitutes the start of opening up from Iran which says it is ready to talk about its nuclear program."

 Iran's sincerity would be tested when a senior U.N. nuclear watchdog team holds a second round of talks in Tehran on February 20-21, Juppe said.
 The first round late last month produced no concrete outcome, diplomats in Vienna have said.